Individual Player National Championship Tournament Rules

 - The moderator will restart the three-second countdown for signaling after clearing the lockout system after each incorrect response.

-A player can buzz out by accumulating a certain number of points in a group match.
+In some group matches, a player can buzz out by accumulating a certain number of points.

 - A player who has buzzed out will no longer participate in the current match.